Posted on November 20, 2012 by Website Administrator

 Here’s an example.
 Let’s say you would like to know the impact an infrastructure element such as a circuit breaker or a network switch port may have, upstream, on the servers that are connected to it.
 Furthermore, you’d like to know what applications are running on these servers and what departments or business units are being supported by these applications.
-These are the questions which become very difficult to answer “on the fly” when you have an urgent need to understand those dependency mappings.
+These are the questions that become very difficult to answer “on the fly” when you have an urgent need to understand those dependency mappings.

 Many of these data centers especially in the financial sector simply cannot afford to have any downtime.
 They must resolve any problems very quickly.
 This requires complete visibility into their systems and the infrastructure that supports their systems.
 For a data center manager, understanding the relationships between the assets and the infrastructure – dependency mapping – is extremely important.